eyolfson/research-2016-ecoop-artifact/README.md

 ### Manually Running Tests

-The LLVM testing framework does not give much feedback if the tests are successful.
+Instead of automatically running the tests with `make check-csan` (and not getting much feedback, due to the LLVM testing framework), you can also manually run the tests.
+You do need to `cd ~/abs; makepkg -o` as described above, though.

 To manually run them yourself do the following:

     cd ~
     clang -fsanitize=const -g ~/abs/src/llvm-csan-0.0.1/projects/compiler-rt/test/csan/const-object.cc -o const-object